Homeschool Maths | Top UK Curriculum & Free Activities

 Understanding Learning Differences.

 Although dyslexia is a language problem, it does affect maths learning.
-A poor working memory has implications for a child’s ability when thinking through problems that are more complex.
+A poor working memory has implications for a childโs ability when thinking through problems that are more complex.
 It also makes maths memorisation very difficult.

 Homeschool Maths Activities for Success

-Taking time to regularly do games, and making space for review is beneficial for maths success.
-As your child becomes older and is working towards exams having review built into your weeks is helpful.
+Taking time to regularly do games, and making space for review, is beneficial for maths success.
+As your child becomes older and is working towards exams, having review built into your weeks is helpful.ย

 Use interactive software to help grasp key concepts.
-Using online websites like pHET and Geogebra helps to unlock understanding of abstract ideas.
+Using online websites like pHET and GeoGebra helps to unlock understanding of abstract ideas.
 These are like the manipulatives we use with elementary school-aged kids.

-End the year, or the term with fun end-of-year maths activities.
+End the year or the term with fun end-of-year maths activities.
 Have a maths party!
-So many kids hate maths, so creating fun memorable times in our homes that have maths at the centre creates positive memories around maths.
+So many kids hate maths, so creating fun, memorable times in our homes that have maths at the centre creates positive memories around maths.

-If your child is finding a concept challenging it can be helpful to try a different explanation.
-Websites like Khan Academy can be useful to allow someone else to present an idea, their instructional videos can offer insightful ideas.
+If your child is finding a concept challenging, it can be helpful to try a different explanation.
+Websites like Khan Academy can be useful to allow someone else to present an idea; their instructional videos can offer insightful ideas.
 Or you may want to explore one-off tutoring sessions.

-Games to Help Homeschool Maths Language Learning
+Games to Help Homeschool Maths and Language Learning

 Planning maths games not only allows kids to work on math skills, but it can also cement maths language.
 Understanding maths language is key to unlocking those work or story problems kids hate.
-So often a child struggles with word problems it is because they are failing to pick up on those key maths words, like sum or difference for example.
+So often a child struggles with word problems, it is because they are failing to pick up on those key maths words, like sum or difference, for example.ย

 Homeschool Maths Freebies